July Fourth hot dog eating contest women's competition won by Miki Sudo with 39.5 hot dogs and buns

 Last year, Sudo polished off 40 hot dogs and buns to win the contest.

 The contest was delayed from starting at its scheduled time of 12:30 p.m.
 Eastern because of weather.
-The National Weather Service said strong thunderstorms were expected in the area and urged people to seek shelter inside a building.
+The National Weather Service said flooding from excessive rainfall was expected after thunderstorms hit the area.
+Asked about lighting strikes on Coney Island, the New York Fire Department told CBS News a person was hurt in an electrocution incident and was taken to a hospital.

 for more features.